-In curricular changes of any significance, early communication is critical to sparing needless effort and later controversy. \All faculty within a department should be involved in, or at least be made aware of, any departmental curriculum changes.
+In curricular changes of any significance, early communication is critical to sparing needless effort and later controversy.
+All faculty within a department should be involved in, or at least be made aware of, any departmental curriculum changes.
 Even prior to departmental approval, intended changes should be communicated to all those likely to be affected, with a request for their input.
 Those who should be routinely involved or informed in most cases include the following:

 - --Heads of other departments

 - --Library and, as relevant, Computer Services and Student Services

 - --Registrar

-- --Teacher Education Council
+- -- Teacher Education Council

-- --Dean of Graduate Studies
+- -- Dean of Graduate Studies

 - --Vice President for Academic Affairs (who will be responsible for informing the President and any others who should be informed)

-\\The Curriculum Committee or Graduate Council deals with all the changes that affect curriculum in the catalog (undergraduate or graduate).
+The Curriculum Committee or Graduate Council deals with all the changes that affect curriculum in the catalog (undergraduate or graduate).
 The following is a list of changes that would require a curriculum proposal for the curriculum committee and/or graduate council for changes to be made after approval by the Faculty Senate (for undergraduate proposals) or the Graduate Council (for graduate proposals).
 This list is not inclusive.
-If you have questions contact the Registrar's Office.
+Questions should be addressed to the Registrar's Office.

-Change catalog description Upgrade or change program requirements Adding hours to a course (1001 to 1002) Add/delete prerequisites Deleting hours from a course (1002 to 1001) Add/delete co requisites Change course name Cross-listed courses Change course description Discontinue degree Add course to the curriculum Discontinue program Delete course from the curriculum Change (adding/dropping) degree Change course number requirements within the department
+Change catalog description Upgrade or change program requirements Adding hours to a course (1001 to 1002) Add/delete pre-requisites Deleting hours from a course (1002 to 1001) Add/delete co-requisites Change course name Cross-listed courses Change course description Discontinue degree Add course to the curriculum Discontinue program Change (adding/dropping) degree Delete course from the curriculum requirements within the department Change course number